mmomtchev/Forez/README.md

 A very notable fact is that Guy III is referred as "Guillaume, Count of Nevers" in [#2], page 5 - a title he definitely did not hold as this title came in possession to the Forez family following the 1226 marriage of his son, Guy IV.

-It shall also be noted that Eude of Nevers, the next count of Nevers following the will of Princess Mahault, also died in Acres - in 1265 or 1266 ([#2], page 176) - which means that there might be confusion between the two.
+It shall also be noted that Eude (Odo) of Nevers, the next count of Nevers following the will of Princess Mahault (Matilda), also died in Acre - in 1265 or 1266 ([#2], page 176) - which means that there might be confusion between the two.

 ### Count Guigues (Guy) IV of Forez